stillingdesign/blame.design/src/blog/know-code.md

 changefreq: daily
 ---

 Well, we’ve heard it all before—and yet, it still piques our interest.
 Don’t know code?
 Chances are you are here due to uncertainty.
-If you do know code, you’re likely seeking confirmation that you have made the right choice.
+If you do know code, you’re likely seeking confirmation that you have made <span class="space:nowrap">the right choice. 🤔</span>

 To get straight to the point, <mark>I hold a strong view on the importance of knowing how to code.</mark> However, this article will take that idea one step further.
 I believe it is worthwhile to understand the fundamentals of any practice that impacts our jobs.